Aniketgudgal/Core_Java/Classes & Objects/README.md

 Q12.
 Find Factorial of a Number, Create a class FactorialCalculator with a method findFactorial to compute the factorial of a number.
      Explanation: Focuses on iterative or recursive logic.

+Q13.
+Find Power of a Number, Create a class PowerCalculator with a method power that calculates base raised to an exponent.
+     Explanation: Demonstrates looping or recursion.

+Q14.
+Check for Prime Numbers, Create a class PrimeChecker with a method isPrime to check if a number is prime.
+     Explanation: Introduces number theory logic.

+Q15.
+Swap Two Numbers, Create a class Swapper with a method swap that swaps the values of two numbers without using a third variable.
+     Explanation: Covers mathematical operations for swapping.

+Q16.
+Generate Multiplication Table, Create a class MultiplicationTable with a method printTable to print the table of a given number.
+     Explanation: Explains nested loops and formatted printing.

+Q17.
+Calculate Sum of Digits, Create a class DigitSumCalculator with a method calculateSum that computes the sum of digits of a number.
+     Explanation: Practices loops for digit extraction.